nextcomputers/previous/branches/branch_realtime/readme.previous.txt

 - There is some instability when running Mac OS via Daydream.
 - FPU only works on x86 hosts.
 - Slirp: In certain rare conditions Slirp may crash.
+- Starting sound output or sound input may cause short lags in emulation.
+This is most likely caused by SDL or host audio hardware and drivers.